 The key for staying in touch is consistency and language.
 When creating recall letters (such as in a mailed letter or email) use the patient’s name several times to create a feeling of trust.
 For established patients, this will reinforce the feeling of security they have with your practice.
 Create a sense of urgency through wording to explain why they should not begin to (or keep) delaying their next visit to your practice.
 For email exchanges and mobile notifications, create a call-to-action (CTA) to entice patients to schedule their appointment at that moment.
 Common CTA’s include “Call now”, “Schedule your appointment today”, or “schedule now” with a link to a scheduling portal.

 Finally, don’t cross the line from staying in touch to overloading the patient.
-Emails and calls sent to closely will begin to create the idea of spam in the minds of patients, making them less likely to schedule their visit or follow-up at all.
+Emails and calls sent too closely will begin to create the idea of spam in the minds of patients.
+This makes them less likely to schedule their visit or follow-up at all.

 While having the right technology to recall patients is important, so is having enough staff trained in how to properly operate them.
 The more staff that is trained in how to correctly utilize recall technology the better.
 This will relieve stress by distributing the workload evenly.
 Once trained, it is important to ensure that the work-flow remains organized.
 This will prevent duplicate or missing work.